 Here are some simple fundraising tips to get started with your fundraising for the ride to fight MS.

-By donating to your fundraising page or your team’s page, you are showing your personal commitment in the fight against MS. Sponsoring yourself is also a great way to start your fundraising momentum and set the standard for other donations to follow.
+Top tip: Sponsoring yourself is also a great way to get the momentum and set the standard for your potential sponsors, for other donations to follow.

 2. SEND AN EMAIL